lgeorgieff/ccbuild/README.md

                           compilation units.

 ccbuild exits with the return code 0 in case of successful compilation(s) this includes warnings as well.
-In case of compilation errors the return code is 1.
+In case of compilation errors and file verification errors the return code is 1.
 ```

 # Configuration Files